image credit: flickr

-Nearly 5 to 7 people per 100,000 are affected by Huntington’s disease.
-I know this doesn’t seem like a huge number but the mortality rate is growing every year and it will continue to grow until there is a cure for it.
+7 out of 100,000 people on the planet are affected by Huntington’s disease.
+I know this doesn’t seem like a huge number but the mortality rate is growing every year and it might continue until there is a cure for it.

 Western Europe, Australia, and Venezuela are some of the countries seeing a rising number of Huntington’s disease cases registered every year.

 Usually, we don’t get to hear about Dementia-affected famous people but there are a few celebrities who have taken it upon themselves to inform and educate the populace.

 This post is about a handful such famous people with Huntington’s disease.
 Note that I am not diagnosing the people I am about to discuss further in the post.
 Their health status is publicized in newspapers and broadcast on the radio.

 Here Are the 3 Famous People with Huntington’s Disease

 #1 Marianna Palka, Actress

 Marianna Bronislawa Barbara Palka, 37, born and brought up in Glasgow, Scotland is a celebrity actress, screenwriter, producer, and director.

 At age 17, she moved to New York City to pursue her dream of becoming an actress and joined Atlantic Theater Company as a student.

 Unlike most of Huntington’s disease patients, Marianna knew that she was at a 50 percent risk of inheriting this fatal disease.
 She was aware of the fact that someday in the future, the symptoms might just show up.